How to Use Google Ads Auction Insights: Defeat Your Competitors with Confidence

 What is Auction Insights for Google Ads?

-Every time a user performs a search for one of your keywords, Google runs an ad auction in the background to determine which ads serve and where on the search results page they should appear.
+Each time a user searches for one of your keywords, Google conducts an ad auction to determine which ads should appear on the search results page and where they should be placed.

-The auction insights report helps marketers compare the performance of their ad campaigns against the other advertisers in the search and shopping ads in that ad auction.
+The auction insights report allows marketers to compare the performance of their ad campaigns with other advertisers in the search and shopping ads during that ad auction.

 Auction Insights is available for: